 Just in time for Thanksgiving, we have a Mini Apple Pie Recipe for you.
 A perfect holiday treat that everyone will be so excited to bite into.
 Thanks to Caitlin for sharing this American classic.

-This recipe has been a progression with some help from the talented bakers of my favorite bakery in San Francisco Tartine.
+This recipe has been a progression, with some help from the talented bakers of my favorite bakery in San Francisco; Tartine.
 I use their shortbread cookie recipe for the top of my pies.
 Making it extra super delicious.
-The following recipe makes Makes 1 9″ round pie or 6 3 ¾ inch round petit pies.
+The following recipe makes makes one 9" round pie or six 3 ¾ inch round petite pies.
 To see all the images close up you can check out the full gallery.

 9 oz (1 cup +2 tbsp) unsalted butter, very soft

 ½ tsp sea salt or kosher

 9 oz (1 ¾ cup+ 2 tbsp) All Purpose Flour

 2 2/3 oz (½ cup +2 tbsp) cornstarch